sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 Administrators can use Sensu's [built-in basic authentication provider][14] or configure [external authentication providers][15] to authenticate via Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect 1.0 protocol (OIDC).

+By default, Sensu agents connect and authenticate with the `agent` user, which is [listed as a Sensu user][16].

 ### Use built-in basic authentication

 Sensu's built-in basic authentication provider allows you to create and manage user credentials (usernames and passwords) with the [users API][53], either directly or using [sensuctl][2].